leonhandreke/barcode-httpd/README.md

 ## barcode-httpd

-`barcode-httpd` converts any camera-phone running Android into a keyboard emulating barcode reader.
+`barcode-httpd` converts any camera-phone running Android into a keyboard-emulating barcode reader.
 It runs a simple webserver that redirects to the free [ZXing](https://code.google.com/p/zxing/) Android app to scan the barcode.
 When done, the app redirects back to the webserver, which validates the scanned barcode and injects it into the system as keystrokes.